IgniteUI/indigo-design-docfx/en/components/select.md

 In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between them.

-## Layout
+> [!NOTE]

-The Select input has only one layout option, but this override has been preserved in Sketch to ensure consistency with the standard [Input](input.md).
+> The Select input has only one layout option, but this override has been preserved in Sketch to ensure consistency with the standard [Input](input.md).

 ## Dropdown Items